oborchers/Fast_Sentence_Embeddings/README.md

 Usage
 -------------

+In order to use **fse** you must first estimate a Gensim model which contains a gensim.models.keyedvectors.BaseKeyedVectors class, for example *Word2Vec* or *Fasttext*.
+Then you can proceed to compute sentence embeddings for a corpus.

+	from gensim.models import FastText
+	sentences = [["cat", "say", "meow"], ["dog", "say", "woof"]] ft = FastText(sentences, min_count=1, size=10)

+	from fse.models import Average
+	from fse import IndexedList
+	model = Average(ft)
+	model.train(IndexedList(sentences))

+	model.sv.similarity(0,1)

+fse offers multi-thread support out of the box.
+However, for most applications a *single thread will most likely be sufficient*.

 Within the folder nootebooks you can find the following guides:

 **Tutorial.ipynb** offers a detailed walk-through of some of the most important functions fse has to offer.